GeyserMC/GeyserWiki/_docs/geyser/extensions.md

         .build();
 ```

-To register the command, you would need to subscribe to the GeyserDefineCommandsEvent, and register the command there:
+To register the command, you would need to subscribe to the `GeyserDefineCommandsEvent`, and register the command there:
 ```java
 @Subscribe
 public void onDefineCommands(GeyserDefineCommandsEvent event) {